Muhameddemadd/Hand-Gestures-Detection/README.md

 ## The pixel grid approach

-By tracking a specific pixel of one landmark of the hand like no.9 which refers to the MIDDLE_FINGER_MCP, we can kow the direction of the hand movement.
+By tracking a specific pixel of one landmark of the hand like no.9 which refers to the MIDDLE_FINGER_MCP, we can know the direction of the hand movement.
 Assuming that moving right and moving up will increase the values of x and y respectively, For example if the current position of the landmark is (x,y) and the new position is (x+100,y) so the direction of the hand movement is to the right.
 You can check the whole process in pixel_grid.py

 ![](https://github.com/Muhameddemadd/Hand-Gestures-Recognition/blob/master/Readme_imgs/hand_landmarks.png)